 Cost of the System

-Because of the positive environmental and economical aspects of solar, “Utilities and other organizations offer solar tax breaks and financial incentives to make solar more accessible for today’s homeowners” (energysage.com).
+Because of the positive environmental and economical aspects of solar, the incentives of going solar make it more achievable for homeowners.
 Net Energy Metering (NEM) reimburses owners of residential and commercial PV solar systems for the power their solar produces at retail rates.
-This makes solar viable, and enables homeowners to pay their solar system off in less time.
-Solar customers are compensated regardless if the energy their system producse is used in real-time.
+This makes solar viable and enables homeowners to pay their solar system off in less time.
+Solar customers are compensated regardless of whether the energy their system produces is used in real-time.

-Another incentive is the Solar Investment Tax Credit or ITC.
-“The ITC applies to both residential and commercial systems, and there is no cap on its value.
-Thanks to the ITC, the average solar shopper saved nearly $9,000 on the cost of going solar in 2015.”(energysage.com).
+Another incentive is the Solar Investment Tax Credit or ITC is that it applies to both homes or business systems and has no max value.
 This 30% credit is only applicable if you are able to recover funds from a tax credit; please consult your tax professional for verification.
-This can have a significant impact on lowering the price of a system for qualified homeowners, and may push many residents to go solar in the next few years before the policy comes to an end in 2022.
+This can have a significant impact on lowering the price of a system for qualified homeowners, and may push many residents to go solar faster.